Georgetown Hoyas men's basketball: 1979-80 Season: birth of a historic rivalry and champions of the inaugural Big East regular season and tournament

 Prior to the 1979–80 season, Georgetown joined with six other schools, Providence, St. John's, Syracuse, Seton Hall, Connecticut, and Boston College to found a conference focused primarily on basketball.
 The Big East Conference provided Georgetown increased competition, and several of its longest rivalries.
-On February 13, 1980, in the final game at Manley Field House, Georgetown star Sleepy Floyd scored two last-second free-throws to snap No. 3 Syracuse's 57 game home winning streak, leading Coach Thompson to declare "Manley Field House is officially closed."
-They faced Syracuse again three weeks later in the first Big East tournament finals, winning 87–81.
-In the 1980 NCAA tournament, the team advanced to the Elite Eight, where they fell to the Iowa Hawkeyes on a last second foul call.
+For example, prior to the formation of the Big East, Georgetown had only played national powerhouse Syracuse 18 times in the previous 51 years, and only twice in the prior decade.
+After the start of the Big East, they played Syracuse 27 times in the next 10 years.